Addressing Self-Sabotage: Optimizing Neural Pathways for Personal Growth

 Becoming Our Own Worst Enemy: A Personal Journey

-As a neuropsychologist, I too have grappled with being my own worst enemy.
+As a neuroscientist, I too have grappled with being my own worst enemy.
 Growing up, my parents’ well-intentioned mantra of “you can do better” became deeply ingrained in my psyche.
 This seemingly innocuous phrase translated in my brain to a persistent belief: “I am not good enough.”

 It wasn’t until I began my academic journey into neuroscience that I began to understand how these early experiences shaped my neural pathways, turning me into my own worst enemy.
 Through acceptance of my parents’ shortcomings and rigorous thought debunking using factual evidence, I gradually quieted that inner voice of self-doubt.